Early Retirement Is Possible For Anyone – There’s No Special Knowledge Required – But Few Succeed.

-Let’s start by proving the theory with mathematics, and then we will explore the rest of the strategy in greater depth…
+Let’s start by proving the theory with mathematics, and then we’ll explore the rest of the strategy in greater depth…

 How The Math of Saving Your Way to Early Retirement Works

-We will assume $48,000 per year earned income to keep the taxes low and the math easy.
-Alternatively, you could just assume 48K after taxes and eliminate the tax complication from the equation.
-That works out to 4K per month spendable.
+We’ll assume $48,000 per year earned income to keep the taxes low and the math easy.
+Alternatively, you could just assume $48K after taxes and eliminate the tax complication from the equation.
+That works out to $4K per month spendable.

-Using one of my handy retirement calculators, we will determine how long it takes to save your way to financial independence applying industry standard numbers like 8% for investment return and 3% spendable retirement income to support living expenses.
+Using one of my handy retirement calculators, we’ll determine how long it takes to save your way to financial independence applying industry standard numbers like 8% for investment return, and 3% spendable retirement income to support living expenses.

 (If that math went by a little too fast and you want more detail, read this ebook: How Much Money Do I Need To Retire.
 It explains everything in step-by-step detail… plus a whole lot more.)

-If you’re really in a hurry to tell you boss what he can do with your job and don’t mind extreme frugality then try saving 80%.
-You could be financially independent in less than 7 years because $3,200 per month at 8% results in a $361,000 savings balance providing $10,830 of annual spendable income at 3%.
+If you’re really in a hurry to tell your boss what he can do with your job, and don’t mind extreme frugality, then try saving 80%.
+You could be financially independent in less than 7 years, because $3,200 per month at 8% results in a $361,000 savings balance, providing $10,830 of annual spendable income at 3%.
 This is greater than the $9,600 ($800 per month) you would be living on for this scenario.

 Quieting the Naysayers

 The first and most obvious comment nearly every reader will have to these two examples is something like, “Cute idea, Todd, but I can’t even get by on 100% of my income.
 The idea of living on 20-30% is a pathetic joke!
 Your article is complete rubbish!”